 Currently, there are only two nondihydropyridine medications.

-Verapamil specifically targets heart muscle cells, or the myocardium.
-Doctors use this drug to reduce chest pain as it relaxes blood vessels and reduces the amount of oxygen that the heart requires.
+Verapamil specifically targets heart muscle cells or the myocardium.
+Doctors use this drug to reduce chest pain because it relaxes blood vessels and reduces the amount of oxygen the heart requires.

 Verapamil is also useful for slowing atypically rapid and potentially dangerous heart rhythms, such as supraventricular tachycardia.

 Diltiazem is a medication for controlling heart dysrhythmias (rapid or irregular heart rhythms) and lowering blood pressure.
-In comparison with verapamil, it has a less significant effect on the heart rate.
+In comparison with verapamil, it has a less significant effect on heart rate.